Giopet/entity-framework-net6-banking/README.md

    - update-database (makes the changes on the database - if does not exist, it will create it locally)
    - script-migration (separation of cotrols by scripting migrations - generates an .sql file)
    - Scaffold-DbContext -provider Microsoft.EntityFrameworkCore.SqlServer -connection "Data Source=(localdb)\MSSQLLocalDB; Initial Catalog=Banking_EF6" (generates a SQL script from the DbContext, bypasses any migrations)
+   - remove-migration (It will remove the last migration)

 ## Tools
 1. EF Core Power Tools: